Contributors: Diego Saglia and Steve Wharton

 The small building is also significant because it is the opposite of what we usually associate with the scale of Romantic-era orientalist architecture and decoration: Sezincote House in the Cotswolds, Gloucestershire, and the Pavilion in Brighton most notably (Robert Morrison, The Regency Revolution, pp. 201-2).
 Also, from a literary perspective, Beckford’s pavilion is hardly the Palace of Alkoremi described in the opening of Vathek, and it pales in comparison to accounts of Beckford’s redecorating of Fonthill into an oriental extravaganza for his coming-of-age celebrations in 1781, or the house party held there at Christmas in 1782, for which the artist Philippe Jacques de Loutherbourg designed scenery and devised special lighting and other effects (Lonsdale).

 It is precisely its humble qualities and concealed position in a corner of the garden that tell us an interesting story about the Romantic-period interest in the exotic.
 It is an important reminder that the orientalist fashion in architecture and interior decoration came in various shapes and sizes besides the eye-catching monumental buildings with which we are more familiar.
 Beckford’s summer house has a quality that could be defined as one of exquisite plainness: it is plain because of its small scale and limited decorations, like those of a workaday building; but it is also exquisite because of its harmonious combination of different Islamic styles.
 The summer house is a private building, tucked away in the garden of a wealthy and extremely reclusive individual; as such, it remains an instance of luxe orientalist consumption.
-And yet, it is somehow un-Beckfordian in its simplicity and unostentatiousness, and therefore seems to indicate the progressive trickling-down effect that characterizes the production and consumption of exotic artefacts of all kinds in the Romantic decades.
+And yet, it is somehow un-Beckfordian in its simplicity and unostentatiousness, and therefore seems to indicate the progressive trickling-down effect that characterises the production and consumption of exotic artefacts of all kinds in the Romantic decades.

 Its exquisite plainness, its hovering between refinement and privilege, on one side, and certain everyday qualities, on the other, make it a fascinating token of a Romantic material orientalism that oscillated between exclusive and more ordinary forms of consumption.
 As with orientalist artefacts generally, from poems and music to food and interior decoration, it is similar to a heraldic device, an object that signifies the relation between the West and the East and, specifically, an accomplished Western appropriation of Eastern cultures.
 It is also a token of the kind of homely exoticism and tamed orientalism that began to circulate between the eighteenth and nineteenth century, and which Romantic-period culture bequeathed to later generations.